 Pursuant to the request for support, Ambassador John D. Negroponte convened a meeting with Mrs. Anna Kajumulo Tibaijuka, Executive Director of the United Nations Habitat Program to discuss a pilot program to manufacture and provide modular housing and shelter to a selected country as a demonstration of its cost effectiveness and efficiency.
 (See copy of Mrs. Tabaijuka's letter attached hereto and made a part hereof).
 You may note from the summary attached hereto that affordable housing and/or shelter produced through a modular process will be both efficient and economical.
-(See Executive Summary attached hereto and made a part hereof).
+(See Executive Summary attached heretof).